bcgov/invasivesbc/app/README.md

 ### Building to Mobile (iOS)

+Before doing the following steps you have to build the app to iOS:

+- `npx ionic cap sync ios`
+- `brew install cocoapods`
+- `cd ios/App && pod install`

 1. Download XCode to your machine
 2. Click on the XCode tab > Click Preferences
 3. Now under accounts add your own Apple account